textileio/community/docs/install/the-daemon.md

         Log Options:
           -n, --no-log-files       Write logs to stdout instead of rolling files.
           -d, --debug              Set the logging level to debug.

 Anyone familiar with IPFS will recognize the similarities with these step.
 Much like `ipfs init`, `textile init` creates an IPFS node repository on disk.

 ### Initialize a cafe peer

 Anyone can run a cafe peer and offer services to the network.
-You do not need to rely on Textile's cafe network, or anyone else's network for that matter.
+You do not need to rely on Textile's cafe network, or anyone else's network for that matter!

-[Cafe peers](/learn/cafes) are initialized by adding some additional flags to `textile init`.
+[Cafe peers](/concepts/cafes) are initialized by adding some additional flags to `textile init`:

-#### `--cafe-open`

-This flag "opens" the cafe, meaning that it will expose an additional "service" API over libp2p and HTTP.
+**`--cafe-open`:** This flag "opens" the cafe, meaning that it will expose an additional "service" API over libp2p and HTTP.

-#### `--cafe-url`

-The full public URL of the cafe service HTTP API.
-By default, this is `http://<SWARM_PUBLIC_IP>:40601`.
-However, if you've placed your peer behind a DNS-based load balancer and/or require HTTPS, you may specify the full URL.
-For example, [Textile's federated cafes](https://github.com/textileio/textile-opts#network) run behind EC2 load balancers with HTTPS listeners, which route traffic to the cafe API port.
-This is `40601` by default and configurable with the `--cafe-bind-addr` option.
+**`--cafe-url`:** This is the full public URL of the cafe service HTTP API.

+By default, `--cafe-url` is `http://<SWARM_PUBLIC_IP>:40601`.
+If your peer is behind a DNS-based load balancer and/or requires HTTPS, you may want to override this value.
+For example, [Textile's federated cafes](https://github.com/textileio/textile-opts#network) run behind EC2 load balancers with HTTPS listeners, which route traffic to the cafe API port (`--cafe-bind-addr`).

 !!! info
     Cafe service clients are issued JWT sessions used for authentication.
 These sessions contain the public URL of the cafe peer's service API so that it can be leveraged over HTTP.